-Services Australia reserves the discretionary power to exempt a person from the consequences of failing to comply with a request for their TFN.
-The exemption lasts until Services Australia issues a further request for a person's TFN.
+Services Australia has a discretion to exempt a person from the consequences of failing to give their TFN in either of the circumstances above The exemption will last until Services Australia issues a further request for a person's TFN.
 When such a request is made, and the person is receiving AIC benefits, the 28-day period will recommence.